For information about Created at the Canyon, click here.

 YCS is sponsoring this film at the Available Light Film Festival - Friday Feb.
 9, 2018 at 12pm.

-In summer 2018, with funding from the City of Whitehorse Environment Grant, we started our own edible garden project at YCS.
+Starting in the summer of 2018, with funding from the City of Whitehorse Environment Grant, we started our own edible garden project at YCS.
 Click here for more information about how to get involved or how to build and plant your own garden north of 60!

 In McIntyre Creek Park, we’re working to protect the area from harmful development and support Whitehorse residents in their enjoyment of the trails.
 With community support we created interpretive panels and self-guided hike pamphlets for the area.

 Click to learn more about our summer programming.
-Hikes will run June 8 - August 17, 2019.
+Free Guided Hikes will run June 8th - August 14, 2021.